 Meh.
 That’s all I can say about the book, briefly speaking.
-The full review is here.
 A disappointing read that promised some adventures of pregnant women on a run in a foreign country but turned out to be a collection of unrelated reminiscences and memories.

 I loved this novel.
 It uses elements of science fiction to make you think about the way people’s minds work and grow.
-The full review is here.
 The book will be published in January 2019.

 5. The Old Drift by Namwali Serpell

 Oh the almighty Universe how do I EVER explain what this book is like?!
 I can only say that it’s something huge, uneven, unpredictable and definitely not simple.
 I liked some moments and hated others.
 The Old Drift will be published on 21st March 2019.
 A full review will be posted later.
 You can read the preview now.